tytydraco/yessleep/out/Dont_Ever_Move_to_Moongrove.md

 My father would know about it.

 High school is a weird place, for people that are disinterested in cliques and would rather spend their times in productive stuff that benefit the future.
-My father used to tell me that about 53% of our behavioral development comes through our life in high-school, yet, it is only 3 years of your life, so it is important to be mindful and weary.
+My father used to tell me that about 53% of our behavioral development comes through our life in high-school, yet, it is only 3 years of your life, so it is important to be mindful and wary.
 So, when we first moved to Moongrove, a small and a quiet town in Vermont, I had an indifference, see, change is inevitable, and if anything, I'd rather it happen naturally, instead of letting people influence me into changing me so I'd fit into their mold.

 But that's not what happened right?
 Life is unpredictable and is always a step ahead of you.
 You may think you can handle everything, but just when you think it is steady, life throws a curve ball at you, that changes the trajectory of your life.